armbian/build/packages/bsp/sun60iw2-gpu/README.md

 The GPU module and userspace are a matched DDK pair shipped in the same suite, so pulling both from `a733-bullseye` keeps them version-coherent.

-**Caveat — malformed package names.** Only `img-bxm-dkms` is cleanly indexed and installable by name.
-The userspace and 2.0.0 VPU packages have the version and `.deb` suffix baked into their `Package:` field (e.g.
+**Caveat — malformed package names.** The userspace and 2.0.0 VPU packages have the version and `.deb` suffix baked into their `Package:` field (e.g.
-`xserver-xorg-img-bxm-1.21.1-2.deb`, `libcedarc-dev-2.0.0-arm64`), which apt
-refuses to install by name (a name ending in `.deb` is treated as a local file).
-The script works around this by resolving each one's pool path from the index (`Filename:`) and installing the `.deb` directly.
+`xserver-xorg-img-bxm-1.21.1-2.deb`, `libcedarc-dev-2.0.0-arm64`).
+That's ugly but
+apt still installs them by that exact literal name — it only treats a name as a local file when a matching file exists in the cwd.
+So the script just lists the literal names; no pool-path workaround needed.
+(The clean name `xserver-xorg-img-bxm` fails with "Unable to locate package" precisely because the real name is mangled.)

 ## AI accelerator (NPU) — not available here